module Uwt_io:sig..end

 Note: as for reading functions, all functions except

-and Uwt_io.write_lines
+Uwt_io.write_chars and Uwt_io.write_lines are atomic.

-For example if you use Uwt_io.write_line
+For example if you use Uwt_io.write_line in two different threads, the

 two operations will be serialized, and lines cannot be mixed.

-val write_char : output_channel -> char -> unit Lwt.t
+val write_char : output_channel -> char -> unit Lwt.twrite_char oc char writes char on oc

 oc